Below is information for transferring coursework to UMBC.

 Transfer of Test Credit (Prior Learning)

-UMBC does award credit for certain AP, CLEP and IB examinations.
-A list of Advanced Placement, CLEP, and IB examinations and necessary scores for which you may earn credit is available in the UMBC Undergraduate Catalog.
+UMBC does award credit for certain AP, IB, CLEP and DANTES examinations.
+A list of examinations and necessary scores for which you may earn credit is available in the UMBC Undergraduate Catalog.
 In order to award credit, UMBC must receive official copies of your scores directly from the testing authority.
 Scores recorded on transcripts from prior colleges are not accepted.
-Have your official scores sent to the UMBC Office of Undergraduate Admissions so that appropriate credit may be awarded.
+Have your official scores sent to the UMBC Office of Undergraduate Admissions.

 For more information about the transfer of credits to UMBC, please visit Undergraduate Admissions.

 Verification of Transferability (VOT)

-Current UMBC students who are considering taking courses elsewhere in the United States or CLEP must complete a Verification of Transferability prior to their enrollment in the course.
-All current UMBC students are required to obtain permission from the Registrar’s Office to take courses away from UMBC.
-Failure to obtain permission prior to enrolling in courses off-campus may result in the course not being accepted for transfer by UMBC and/or applied to degree requirements.
+Current UMBC students who are considering taking courses elsewhere in the United States or CLEP exams must complete a Verification of Transferability (VOT) form prior to their enrollment in the course.
+Failure to complete the VOT form prior to enrolling in courses off-campus may result in the course not being accepted for transfer and/or applied to degree requirements.

 The form must be submitted at least 3 weeks before the course begins.
-Note: Montgomery College and University of Maryland University College require an approved VOT prior to registration.
+Note: Montgomery College and University of Maryland Global Campus require an approved VOT prior to registration.

-Students seeking direct equivalencies for courses other than Maryland Community College coursework or coursework listed in the Transfer Evaluation System should submit a course syllabus with their Verification of Transferability, and allow an additional four to six weeks for review.
+Students seeking direct equivalencies for courses other than Maryland Community College coursework or coursework listed in the Transfer Evaluation System should submit a course syllabus with their VOT, and allow an additional four to six weeks for review.

 Once students have finished their coursework at another institution, it is their responsibility to submit an official transcript to the Registrar’s Office.

 Current students who are considering taking courses outside of the United States must go through the Study Abroad program.
 They will be provided with the appropriate transfer review forms when they obtain a pre-departure packet from the Study Abroad Coordinator in the Education Abroad Office.

 Maryland Community Colleges and ARTSYS